Ivenyang/cocos-docs/tutorial/parkour-game-with-javascript/3.0-design-and-make-main-game-scene/en.md

 ![gamescene](result.png)

 There are background buildings, a hero and some HUD elements to show us the status of the current game progress.
-We can easily divide the gameplay scene into three parts:background layer, animation layer and HUD layer.
+We can easily divide the gameplay scene into three parts:background layer, animation layer and status layer.

 ###Background Layer
 Basically, every game need background.
 Sometimes the background is just a static image which  occupies the entire screen size of your game.
 Sometimes the background layers can move at a constant or various speed.
 Sometimes the background images even show us parallax effects--different layers move at various speed, the nearest layer moves faster and the farthest layer move slower.